jiujing/nornir_table_inventory/readme.md

 # nornir_table_inventory

 The nornir_table_inventory is [Nornir](https://github.com/nornir-automation/nornir) plugin for inventory.It can manage inventory by table file(CSV or Excel).
+Excitedly, it provides a hidden method to use your database or your automation system as a inventory source.
 Netmiko connections support only.

 It doesn't support groups or defaults,because it focuses on flat data,and the data lies in table file of two-dimensional.

-nornir_table_inventory supports 2  inventory classes .
+nornir_table_inventory supports 3  inventory classes .
 - `CSVInventory` manages inventory by csv file
 - `ExcelInventory` manages inventory by excel(xlsx) file
+- `FlatDataInventory` manages inventory by python list object of dict,by this inventory plugin ,you can combine nornir with your database and automation system.

 ## Installing